Hackerfleet/hfos-legacy/docs/source/dev/processes.rst

 - Ensure any new or modified code does not break existing unit tests.
 - Update any relevant doc strings or documentation.
-- Update the `Change Log <https://github.com/hackerfleet/hfos/tree/master/CHANGES.rst>`_ updated.
+- Update the `Change Log <https://github.com/hackerfleet/hfos/tree/master/CHANGES.rst>`_ appropriately.
 - Submit a `New Pull Request <https://github.com/hackerfleet/hfos/compare/>`_.